HuFlungDu/pylibmeshctrl/README.rst

 -----

-This module is implemented as a primarily asynchronous library (asyncio), mostly through the ``Session`` class, which is exported as default.
+This module is implemented as a primarily asynchronous library (asyncio), mostly through the `Session <https://pylibmeshctrl.readthedocs.io/en/latest/api/meshctrl.html#meshctrl.session.Session>`__ class.
 Because the library is asynchronous, you must wait for it to be initialized before interacting with the server.
 The preferred way to do this is to use the async context manager pattern: